AscendXYZ/documentation/articles/Create User and Susbscription.md

 ![LoginScreens](../images/login_screens.png)

-If you prefer watching videos, we made this video for you going over the steps of creating an user, alternative you can continue reading below.
+If you prefer watching videos, we made this video for you going over the steps of creating a user, alternatively you can continue reading below.

 https://vimeo.com/122953681

-and when successful logged in, you may also want to read:
+and when you have successfully logged in, you may also want to read:

 * [Understanding the AscendXYZ File System ](./Understanding the AscendXYZ File System.md)
 * [AscendXYZ Portal Interface Overview ](./AscendXYZ Portal Interface Overview.md)